 Ultra runners make up a community of athletes devoted to long-distance running.
-That means anything past the 26.2 distance of a standard marathon.
+That means anything past the 26.2 mile distance of a standard marathon.
 These athletes run races that measure up to 50 miles (and sometimes 100 miles or more).
-The runs take them through spectacular terrain, winding through mountain ranges and across state lines.
+The runs take them through breathtaking terrain, winding through mountain ranges and across state lines.
 It allows them to see the world on foot, and pushes their bodies to achieve spectacular goals.

 But how, you might be wondering, are these runs physically possible?
 I've always been desperately curious to know how ultramarathoners keep themselves fueled.
-I get light-headed if I go two hours without a snack, even if I'm just sitting still.
-Thus, the question: What does an ultra runner's day-to-day diet look like?
+I get light-headed if I go two hours without a snack, even if I'm just sitting at my desk.
+Which begs the question: What does an ultra runner's day-to-day diet look like?

 According to these women, the ultra runner's diet tends to have a few key elements: quantity, frequency, color, and whole foods.